 To find a notary public, search the Ohio Secretary of State’s online database, or contact your local bank or credit union.

-To become a Notary Public, applicants must pass a test.
-To help you prepare for the test, we offer a Study Guide that may be purchased for $5.00.
+To become a Notary Public, applicants must PASS a Notary Public Exam.
+To help you prepare for the Exam, we offer a Study Guide that may be purchased for seven dollars ($7).

 Notary Public tests are generally conducted every Monday.
-The Akron Bar Association recommends attending our Notary Public Seminar, which is offered once a month.
-The Seminar teaches how to serve as a Notary Public, best practices, & assists in improving participants passing rate of the test.
+The Akron Bar recommends attending our Notary Public Seminar, which is offered once a month.
+The Seminar teaches how to serve as a Notary Public, best practices, and assists in improving participants passing rate of the test.

-You must REGISTER in advance to take the Seminar and/or Exam.
-Click here to register online by selecting the date in our calendar that you wish to take the seminar and/or test.
+You must REGISTER in ADVANCE to take the Seminar and/or Exam.
+To register, please click here to register online by selecting the date in our calendar that you wish to take the seminar and/or Exam.

-* Attorneys do NOT have to take the seminar or exam, please Click Here to purchase the application to complete and return to the Akron Bar Associtaion.
+* Attorneys DO NOT have to take the seminar and/or exam, please click here to purchase an attorney application.

 Once you pass the test & receive your commission certificate, you must record it with the Clerk of Courts in the county where you reside.
-The filing fee in Summit County is $6.00.
+The filing fee in Summit County is six dollars ($6).
 You may appear in person or mail in your commission certificate to the Clerk of Courts.
 Before filing your commission, be sure the affidavit on the back is notarized.

 Summit County Clerk of Courts

-Notary Commissions expire every five years.
-At least six to eight weeks prior to the expiration of your notary license, order your Notary Commission Renewal Packet and pay the $80 Renewal Fee online.
-The renewal process usually takes six to eight weeks from the time the renewal form is received by the Akron Bar Association.
+Notary Public commissions expire every five years.
+At least six to eight weeks prior to the expiration of your notary license, order your Notary Public Renewal Packet and pay the $80 Renewal Fee.
+The renewal process may take six to eight or more weeks from the time of submission.